-There is the desired immediate and intense euphoria and increased self-assurance, but later a pronounced state of anxiety, which lasts several hours, in addition depressions and in extreme cases, delusions occur.
+There are the desired immediate and intense euphoria and increased self-assurance, but later a pronounced state of anxiety, which lasts several hours, in addition, depressions and in extreme cases, delusions occur.
 The need for restoration of euphoria rapidly leads to psychological dependence.

 Cocaine withdrawal after discontinuation or reduction of the substance causes a dysphoric (depressive) detuning as well as at least two of the following physiological changes: fatigue, psychomotor restlessness or slowing, vigorous and unpleasant dreams, insomnia or excessive sleep need, increased appetite.
 On the other hand, physical dependence with withdrawal symptoms does not occur.